 01 of 08

-Every cat has a certain level of "talkativeness" some are always quiet and purring, some meow about everything.
-The change seen with senior dementia is one of the increased or excessive vocalizations and not just a simple meow.
+Every cat has a certain level of "talkativeness."
+Some are always quiet and purring while others meow about everything.
+The change seen with senior dementia is one of increased or excessive vocalizations and not just a simple meow.

-They may appear confused and not totally sure of their surroundings while vocalizing, and this behavior is more common at night, often waking up the household.
+Cats experiencing this may appear confused and not totally sure of their surroundings while vocalizing.
+This behavior is more common at night and can often wake up the household.

-It is important to remember other possible causes of new or odd vocalizations, such as pain (arthritis or... injury) or in some cases, changes related to hyperthyroidism.
+It is important to remember other possible causes of new or odd vocalizations....
+These include pain due to arthritis or injury or, in some cases, changes related to hyperthyroidism.

 02 of 08

 The confusion that comes along with senior dementia may lead some cats to "forget" their years of proper litter box behavior.
 Cats are fastidious, especially about their toilet manners, so a cat who goes outside the box all of a sudden is a cause for concern.

 The problem with this behavior is that inappropriate urination or defecation can be symptoms of many diseases.
 This is one you should definitely not brush off as just a sign of senility.
 Schedule an appointment with the vet so they... can rule out an infection or impaction (constipation) before doing anything else.

 Cats love to keep themselves clean and looking good.
 If your feline friend begins to neglect this essential task, it's a sign that something's not quite right.